alivebao/FreeSizeDraggableLayout/README.md

 ----

-1.data is just set by the function "setlist" in viewgroup(freeSizeDraggableLayout), an adapter will added in next version 2.Event dispatch mechanism in viewgroup is a mess
+1.data is just set by the function "setlist" in viewgroup(freeSizeDraggableLayout), an adapter will added in next version

+2.Event dispatch in FreeSizeDraggableLayout is a mess